SWolfSec/ai-hist/README.md

 # ai-hist

 Forensic timeline tool for local AI artifact analysis.
-Parses conversation history stored on disk by Claude Code and Cursor IDE, then produces a chronological event log with full timestamps.
+Parses conversation history and produces a timeline for files stored on disk by Claude Code and Cursor IDE.

 ```
 2026-05-25 01:15:16  claude_code   tool_use     [a1b2c3d4]  [tool: Bash] cd /Users/alice/Projects/MyApp && xcodegen generate